This Libra Season, Embrace Your Playful Energy

-We're sorry to report that summer has officially come to an end.
-Soon, we'll be trading our swimsuits for snow boots and our beach days for bonfires, but until then, we'll be busy celebrating the sun's move into a new sign.
-On September 22 — the same day as the Autumn Equinox — the sun will move into the sign of the scales and kick off Libra season, as well as the official start of autumn.
+We're excited to report that summer is on the horizon.
+Soon, we'll be trading our knitwear for swimwear and our bonfires for beach days, but until then, we'll be busy celebrating the sun's move into a new sign.
+On September 22 — the same day as the Autumn Equinox — the sun will move into the sign of the scales and kick off Libra season.

 Advertisement